SwedbankPay/developer.swedbankpay.com/home/technical-information.md

 Also, the URI of the generated resource can be stored on your end to `GET` it at a later point.
 Note that the URIs should be stored as opaque identifiers and should not be parsed or interpreted in any way.

+{% include alert.html type="warning" icon="warning" header="Operation URIs"
-URIs that are returned as part of the `operations` in each response should not be stored.
+body="URIs that are returned as part of the `operations` in each response should not be stored.." %}

 See the abbreviated example below where `psp/creditcard/payments` from the `POST` header is an example of the URI that can be stored, as it is used to create a new resource.
 Also, the `/psp/creditcard/payments/{{ page.payment_id}}`